cilium/cilium/Documentation/install/system_requirements.rst

           If you are using the Cilium container image ``cilium/cilium``, clang+LLVM is included in the container image.

-LLVM is the compiler suite which Cilium uses to generate BPF bytecode before loading the programs into the Linux kernel.
-The minimal version of LLVM installed on the system is >=3.7.1.
+LLVM is the compiler suite that Cilium uses to generate BPF bytecode programs to be loaded into the Linux kernel.
+The minimum supported version of LLVM available to ``cilium-agent`` should be >=3.7.1.
 The version of clang installed must be compiled with the BPF backend enabled.

-See http://releases.llvm.org/ for information on how to download and install LLVM.
-Be aware that in order to use clang 3.9.x, the kernel version requirement is >= 4.9.17.
+See https://releases.llvm.org/ for information on how to download and install LLVM.

+.. note:: Beginning with clang 3.9.x, the minimum kernel version is >= 4.9.17.

 iproute2
 ========

-.. note:: This requirement is only needed if you run ``cilium-agent`` natively.
+.. note:: iproute2 is only needed if you run ``cilium-agent`` directly on the
-          If you are using the Cilium container image ``cilium/cilium``, iproute2 is included in the container image.
+          host machine. iproute2 is included in the ``cilium/cilium`` container image.

 iproute2 is a low level tool used to configure various networking related subsystems of the Linux kernel.
-Cilium uses iproute2 to configure networking and ``tc`` which is part of iproute2 to load BPF programs into the kernel.
+Cilium uses iproute2 to configure networking and ``tc``, which is part of iproute2, to load BPF programs into the kernel.

-The minimal version of iproute2_ installed must be >= 4.8.0.
+The minimum version of iproute2_ must be >= 4.8.0.
 Please see https://www.kernel.org/pub/linux/utils/net/iproute2/ for documentation on how to install iproute2.